Město Libavá: Sights

 The main landmark of Město Libavá is the Church of the Exaltation of the Holy Cross.
 It was built in the Baroque style in the 1660s.
-From 2016, it is owned by the municipality and is used for cultural and social purposes.
+Since 2016, it has been owned by the municipality and used for cultural and social purposes.

 The Church of Saints James the Great and Anne is located in a remote place called Stará Voda, where there was once a large pilgrimage complex with a Dominican monastery.
 The church was built in the Baroque style in 1681–1689, on the site of two old pilgrimage chapels.

 A rare technical monument is a Dutch-type windmill from the second half of the 19th century.